jyc/ppx_sexp/README.md

 These are pretty ponderous restrictions if the goal is to embed Scheme code in OCaml.
 However, my goal in writing this extension was allow for SXML-like expressions.
 HTML documents do not often include `let` or `/` tags, so ppx_sexp works well enough for this use-case.

+Note that you should also watch out for OCaml's operator precedence and associativity rules.

 # Installation